-In the webcast of 8 January 2012, we discussed tenacity in pursuit of goals, sex without love, the ethics of helping inept co-workers, giving back to your communities, and more.
-Greg Perkins of Objectivist Answers was my audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 8 January 2012, I answered questions on tenacity in pursuit of goals, sex without love, the ethics of helping inept co-workers, giving back to your communities, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Welcome to 2012!
 Sadly, our friend and hero Objectivist historian John Lewis died on Tuesday.
 See John Lewis, Hero and Friend by me and Remembering John Lewis by Paul Hsieh.
 On the two week break, I've been doing lots of blogging at NoodleFood, plus updates to the Philosophy in Action.
 Mostly, I'm glad to be webcasting again!